brigand/react-obcache/README.md

 ## Usage

-A high order component is provided which passes two props: cache, and onFieldsChange.
+A high order component is provided which passes two props: cache, and onCacheFieldsChange.

 You normally create your obcache in a module named cache.js: